Whitney Houston: 1985–1986: Whitney Houston and rise to international prominence

 In a May 25, 1986 article on The New York Times, journalist Stephen Holden declared Houston "the new queen of pop".
 The album's success was attributed to performances on late-night talk shows, a format not often accessible to emerging black talent at the time and exposure on music video stations, including MTV, which at the time was receiving harsh criticism for not playing enough videos from artists of color while favoring predominantly white acts.
 Houston stated the channel rejected the clip to "You Give Good Love" for "being a very R&B kind of song", only for them to play the clip for "Saving All My Love for You" due to the song "hit(ting) so hard and explod(ing) so heavy" that they "had no choice but to play it".
 In December, the video to "How Will I Know" was submitted and accepted by MTV brass and sent the video to heavy rotation almost immediately after it debuted that month and later led to Houston's music regularly being played on the channel, the first occurrence for a black female artist.
 The success of the "How Will I Know" video resulted in Houston winning the MTV Video Music Award for Best Female Video in September.
 In July 1986, her first major world tour, The Greatest Love World Tour, was launched and Houston performed on four continents for 54 shows until that December.

 Houston was ranked the top new pop artist of 1985 by Billboard; the following year, her debut was the best-selling album of the year.
-Houston was denied a nomination for the Best New Artist Grammy due to her recordings in the previous year, prompting an angry letter from Clive Davis.
+Houston was denied a nomination for the Grammy Award for Best New Artist due to her recordings in the previous year, prompting a letter of protest from Clive Davis.
 The album was nominated for five Grammys, including Album of the Year.
 She won her first Grammy for "Saving All My Love for You" in the Best Female Pop Vocal Performance category.
 Later, a performance of the song at the ceremony won Houston an Emmy for Individual Performance in a Variety or Music Program.
 She won her first seven American Music Awards from the album, out of a record 13 nominations.
 Houston's debut album is listed as one of Rolling Stones 500 Greatest Albums of All Time and on the Rock and Roll Hall of Fame's Definitive 200 list.
-Houston's grand entrance into the music industry was considered one of the 25 musical milestones of the last 25 years, according to USA Today in 2007.
+Houston's entrance into the music industry was considered one of the 25 musical milestones of the last 25 years, according to USA Today in 2007.